 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of prothioconazole in or on multiple commodities which are identified and discussed later in this document.
+This regulation establishes tolerances for residues of prothioconazole in or on rapeseed subgroup 20A.
 Bayer CropScience requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 FOR FURTHER INFORMATION CONTACT: